 The Best Chili Toppings

-There’s an endless variety of toppings you can put on your chili.
-No rules.
+There’s an endless variety of chili toppings you can use.
+There are no rules.
 But here are some of my personal favorites.

 Tortilla Chips – Adds an extra crunch and a bit of saltiness.

 Avocados – I could put this on just about anything.
 And it’s pretty darn healthy!

 Bacon – Adds a rich, smoky flavor to your chili.
 And a nice crunch.

 Tomatoes – This one is a bit more unusual.
 But I love a few fresh-cut cherry tomatoes on my chili.

 Salsa – I’m not sure what’s wrong with me but I can never get enough salsa.